ApiLogicServer/Docs/docs/Sample-Basic-Demo.md

 2. **Start the Server:** F5 (also described in the Appendix).

-3. **Start the Admin App:** either use the links provided in the IDE console, or click [http://localhost:5656/](http://localhost:5656/)
+3. **Start the Admin App:** either use the links provided in the IDE console, or click [http://localhost:5656/](http://localhost:5656/).
+The screen shown below should appear in your Browser.

-The sections below describe what has been created.
+The sections below explore the system that has been created (which would be similar for your own database).

 &nbsp;